 - Gain confidence and become more independent learners and users of the English language

-- Improve vocabulary, pronunciation, and understanding of grammar
+- Improve your vocabulary, pronunciation, and understanding of grammar

 - Essential 21st century life skills (communication, critical thinking, collaboration, creativity, and cultural awareness)

-- Produce a portfolio of work to demonstrate progress and achievements
+- Produce a portfolio of work to show their progress and achievements

 - Meet new friends from across the world

-Project themes have been intentionally designed for students and teachers to take their project in a direction that best meets the group’s needs and motivations.
+Project themes have been created in a way that allows students and teachers to choose the direction that best fits their group’s needs and interests.

-This means that every group of students will learn something different and each student receives a personalised learning experience.
-Each theme will have a central guiding question that focuses the project and students work collaboratively towards the production of a tangible project outcome.
+This means that every group of students will learn something different, and each student receives a personalised learning experience.
+For each theme, there will be a main question that guides the project, and the students will work together to make a project outcome.